It all came to my attention when Antman from Cre8buzz messaged me this morning asking for my opinion on his post “A scam or not a scam…“

 Okay before I get to explaining that thought (probably the only one I’ll have for the week) I’d best give a little background.

-from believes that Blogging to Fame is a scam of some sort.
+Sara from Suburban Oblivion believes that Blogging to Fame is a scam of some sort.

 Antman does a fairly decent job of surmising her argument: